 2. Which platform has lower fees?

-3. Can beginners use Beefy Finance easily?
+3. Can beginners use Beefy Finance without getting overwhelmed?

 5. Can I lose money using yield aggregators?